 Using Apple Cider Vinegar to Clean the Electric Smoker

-Additionally, the inner grill is where you will find most residue, tough stains and hardened grease caused due to smoking procedures.
-If not cleaned regularly, the racks will serve as an unhygienic house of many germs.
+Most of the food residue, tough stains and hardened grease caused due to smoking procedures are likely to be in the inner grill.
+If not cleaned regularly, the cooking racks will serve as an unhygienic house of many germs.

-In extreme cases where your regular warm soapy water (dishwashing detergent) won’t work, you can go for apple cider vinegar for cleaning.
+In extreme cases where your regular warm soapy water won’t work, you can go for apple cider vinegar for cleaning.

 Apple cider vinegar is an amazing disinfectant as well as a cleaning agent.
 Here’s how you can use it: